futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER12.md

 {
-  "northstar": "Create and release your first EP", "welcome": "Hey Alex, let’s finish your first sketches in 30 days and build from there!", "overview": "Over the next year you’ll move from rough sketches to polished tracks and a public release.
-Futureproof courses, monthly mentor check-ins, and our Discord community keep you accountable.
+  "northstar": "Create and release your first EP", "welcome": "Hey Alex, let's finish your first sketches and build from there!", "overview": "You'll move from rough sketches to polished tracks and a public release through this journey.
+Futureproof courses, regular mentor check-ins, and our Discord community keep you accountable.
 Expect quick wins, clear milestones, and steady feedback so your music and confidence grow together.", "monthly_plan": [
     {
       "month": 1,